 Tennessee has a number of things in its favor.
 Very low tax burdens are one of them.
+(You can use a free tax calculator estimate your refund.)
 Real estate in the rural parts of the state is cheap as well.
 It is a state that doesn’t make it illegal to collect rainwater, and it is the fifth state in the country when it comes to precipitation levels.

 There are relatively few restrictions on raising crops and livestock for your own consumption or sharing.
 Homeschooling is allowed; parents must notify officials they are homeschooling; test scores and professional evaluation are required to track a student’s progress.
 The weather here is rather mild, though the mountainous regions see plenty of winter snow.